Valdes-Tresanco-MS/gmx_MMPBSA/README.md

             scanning.
 Default value is 0.<br>
             0: Do NOT use temporary NetCDF trajectories<br>
             1: Use temporary NetCDF trajectories

+ `PBRadii` Specifies which PBRadii is selected to build Amber topology from Gromacs file.
+Allowed values are:
+ 1. bondi (which should be used with igb = 7)
+ 2. mbondi (recommended parameter set for igb = 1)
+ 3.

 `receptor_mask` The mask that specifies the receptor residues within the complex prmtop (NOT the solvated prm- top if there is one).
 The default guess is generally sufficient and will only fail if the ligand residues are not